How to Start a Small Business in London?

 It’s the simplest form of business structure.
-There’s no difference between your own and your company’s assets, including the ones you jointly owned with another person.
+There’s no difference between your own and your company’s assets, including those you jointly owned with another person.

 You can start your business as a sole trader if you don’t plan to employ anyone, but still, you can have sub-contractors if you need additional support with your clients’ work, as well as with your accounting and financial management.
 Also, you can work as an employee during the day and run your own business during the evening.

-You have the right to keep the profit of your company as income but you’re obliged to pay tax and national insurance by filling out a Self Assessment Tax Return.
+You have the right to keep your company’s profit as income, but you’re obliged to pay tax and national insurance by filling out a Self Assessment Tax Return.

 You can understand by the name that this type of structure requires two or more people to run a business.
 A partnership is roughly a joint of sole traders.
 All partners share risks and achievements; they have responsibilities and liabilities to one another.
 Each partner is considered self-employed and pays their taxes according to their share in the business.

 The main difference between a sole trader, a partnership, and a limited company is that a limited company is another legal entity other than its owner(s).
 There are two types of limited companies.
 They are limited by shares or limited by guarantee.
 A company that is limited by share;

 - is legally separate from the people who run it